mia-platform/api-explorer/README.md

 npx lerna publish
 ```

-if publish fails with error `Current HEAD is already released` it's generally due to a previous failure on publishing the packages; in order to make sure it's published use
+if publish fails with error `Current HEAD is already released` it's generally due to the fact that a version has already been tagged and there's no new change; in order to make sure it's published use

 ```sh
 npx lerna publish from-git
 ```

-so that lerna will ignore the existing tag and publish the current version.
+so that lerna will not try to create a new version tag and publish the current version from the tag in the git repository.

 ## License